MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-429-Certification-Compliance-Enforcement-Consumer-Products-Commercial-Industrial-Equipment/subpart-C-Enforcement/section-429.134.md

 (2) [Reserved]

-(f) *Dehumidifiers* - (1) *Verification of capacity.* The capacity will be measured pursuant to the test requirements of part 430 for each unit tested.
+(f) *Dehumidifiers*—(1) *Verification of capacity.* The capacity will be measured pursuant to the test requirements of part 430 for each unit tested.
 The results of the measurement(s) will be averaged and compared to the value of capacity certified by the manufacturer for the basic model.
 The certified capacity will be considered valid only if the measurement is within five percent, or 1.00 pint per day, whichever is greater, of the certified capacity.

 (i) If the certified capacity is found to be valid, the certified capacity will be used as the basis for determining the minimum energy factor or integrated energy factor allowed for the basic model.